dragonflyoss/d7y.io/blog/2020-10-23-announcing-nydus/index.md

 #### Q: How is this different than crfs? {#q-how-is-this-different-than-crfs}

 * The basic idea of the two are quite similar.
-Deep down, the nydus image format supports chunk level data deduplication and end-to-end data integraty at runtime, which is an improvement over the stargz format used by crfs.
+Deep down, the nydus image format supports chunk level data deduplication and end-to-end data integrity at runtime, which is an improvement over the stargz format used by crfs.

 #### Q: How is this different than Teleport of Azure? {#q-how-is-this-different-than-teleport-of-azure}